Daanshaw/tss-lib-benchmark/README.md

 How to run it?

-Directory tss-lib-benchmark-master\tss-lib-benchmark-master\ecdsa\ecdsa-benchmark contains the benchmark which can be run by using either default benchmarking Go commands or simply by running the functions in benchmark-test.go
+Directory tss-lib-benchmark-master\ecdsa\ecdsa-benchmark contains the benchmark which can be run by using either default benchmarking Go commands or simply by running the functions in benchmark-test.go

+Number of parties and threshold needs to be edited manually in tss-lib-benchmark-master\test\config.go but the text fixture files in test/_fixtures/ must be deleted first.